 SMALL AND MID-SIZE COMPANIES.
-The trust and certain funds may invest in securities issued by small and mid-size companies.
+The trust may invest in stocks issued by small and mid-size companies.
 The share prices of these companies are often more volatile than those of larger companies as a result of several factors common to many such issuers, including limited trading volumes, products or financial resources, management inexperience and less publicly available information.
+CONCENTRATION RISK.
+Concentration risk is the risk that the value of the trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.